Weight Loss with FDA approved Medications

 Weight loss medications are typically recommended for people who have struggled with obesity for a long period of time, and for whom traditional diet and exercise programs have not been successful.
 While weight loss medications can enhance temporary weight loss, they do not replace the need to make healthy changes to your diet and lifestyle.

 By Ohio law, medications are limited to those who meet the following criteria:

 - Have a body mass index (BMI) of greater than 30, or BMI of 27 with co-morbid conditions

 - Have struggled to lose weight through traditional diet and exercise programs

 - Do not have any history or drug of alcohol addiction

 In Ohio, the use of appetite suppressant medications like phentermine is limited by law to a three month period.
-All decisions about use of medication are made by Dr. Berkeley after consultation with each patient.
+All decisions about use of medication are made by Dr. Abood after consultation with each patient.

 In general, we believe that it is our job to decrease the number of medicines our patients take rather than add to them.
 For this reason, we use weight loss medicines judiciously and rarely.